federgraph/fleetrace-help-en/blog/fr01-update-4.md

 > [Angular FR](../angular/FREO.html) is the new FR01, which you do not need to install.

-With FR69 the matter is more complex, because of configuration, because of listening sockets, and maybe more.
+With FR69 the matter is more complex, because of configuration and because of listening sockets.

 [Back to blog index](blog-index.html)